jessepav/lacygoill-wiki-backup/C/glossary.md

 Statement beginning with `#`, which will be obeyed by the preprocessor.

 ##
+# e
+## expression statement

+Any expression turned into a statement with an appended semicolon.

+The value of such an expression is discarded.
+Thus, it's only useful if it has a side effect.

+Examples:

+    i++;
+       ^

+    i = 1;
+         ^

+Here, `i++` and `i = 1` are both expressions, which evaluate to the new value of `i`.
+They remain useful even when turned  into statements, because they have the side effect of changing the value of `i`.

+OTOH, this expression statement is useless:

+    i * j - 1;
+             ^

+Because it has no side effect.

+##
 # f
+## fetch

+Retrieving the value of a variable from memory to perform some computation which refers to it.

+A variable typically  lives in RAM, while  a fetched value is copied  into a CPU register.
+The two values are independent.
+In particular, changing the value of a variable has no effect on a prior copy living in a CPU register.

 ## float

 A datatype whose name comes from "floating-point"; the latter is a technique for